Involvement Awards

 Nominations should:

-- Share how the organization addressed the identified need through a program, service, or resource
+- Share how the organization addressed the identified need through an event, program, or initiative

 - Describe the education or training of members related to the need and community